-Anne Silva, CEO & Founder,, defines toxic positivity as “the excessive and ineffective overgeneralization of a happy and optimistic state at the expense of negative emotions and states that are part of our genuine human emotional experience.”
+Anne Silva, CEO and founder of, defines toxic positivity as “the excessive and ineffective overgeneralization of a happy and optimistic state at the expense of negative emotions and states that are part of our genuine human emotional experience.”
 She adds, “When an individual is exhibiting toxic positivity, they deny negative experiences—be it in themselves or in other people.”

 Those who show signs of toxic positivity behave or speak in such a way that does not accept any negative emotion being experienced by themselves or others.
-For example, if someone asks why they are crying, they’ll respond with a comment like “I just got something in my eye,” or “I’m fine.”
-Or when they see a friend who is visibly crying, they’ll either ignore them or say something like “Cheer up,” or “There’s no need to be so sad.”
+For example, if someone asks why they are crying, they might respond with “I’m fine“ or “I just got something in my eye.”
+Another example of toxic positivity is when a friend is visibly crying, and the toxic positivist either ignores them or says something like “Cheer up!”

-If you recognize that you tend to minimize or walk away from painful emotions, Silva suggests a you give a response that validates and comforts, but does not coddle, an individual’s negative experience and emotion—especially when they are sharing it with you.
-“It doesn’t matter how you respond, as long as validation and support is provided,” says Silva.
+If you recognize that you tend to minimize or walk away from painful emotions, Silva suggests you give a response that validates and comforts—not coddles—an individual’s negative experience and emotion, especially when they are sharing it with you.
+“It doesn’t matter how you respond, as long as validation and support is provided.”

-Silva gives these five examples of how to reframe a toxic positive response into one that is more supportive and validating.
+Silva gives these five examples of how to reframe a positive response that's toxic into one that is more supportive and validating.

 As Silva reminds us, “Toxic positivity can manifest in various situations—be it as small as between two friends or as big as the toxic political climate.
 During quarantine, one of the most apparent reflections of toxic positivity is the way national governments are handling their response measures in their respective countries.”

 In the short term, you may feel an understandable need to put on a smiling face in public in order to get through the workday or avoid a mini-meltdown at, say, the grocery store.
 But as Angie Fadel ofobserves, this strategy can have long-term consequences for your mental health.